 While celebrating the day, you might notice it is sometimes also referred to as National Golf Day.
 Since 1952, the PGA has held a charity event each year for National Golf Day, which is held on different days each year.

-It is believed that the modern game of golf originated in 15th century Scotland.
-It is unclear and very much debated as to its ancient origins.
+The modern game of golf may have originated in 15th century Scotland.
+However, it is unclear and very much debated as to its ancient origins.

-- 1779 – An advertisement in the Royal Gazette of New York City for golf clubs and golf balls.
+- 1779 – The Royal Gazette of New York City posted an advertisement for golf clubs and golf balls.

-- 1796 – Notice of annual general meeting for a golf club in Savannah was published in the Georgia Gazette.
+- 1796 – The Georgia Gazette publishes notice of an annual general meeting for a golf club in Savannah.

 - Golf became firmly established in the late 19th century.